History of Nagorno-Karabakh: October Revolution, 1917

 The Russian Provisional Government established after the Russian Revolution of 1917 lasted only until the Bolshevik revolution but Grand Duke Nicholas and the Special Transcaucasian Committee (особый Закавказский Комитет (ОЗАКОМ), osobyy Zakavkazskiy Komitet (OZAKOM)) established the Transcaucasian Democratic Federative Republic, of which Karabakh became a part.

 Following the October Revolution, a government of the local Soviet, led by ethnic Armenian Stepan Shaumyan, was established in Baku: the National Council of Baku (November 1917 – July 31, 1918).

 The Armenians, under Russian control, held a national congress in October 1917.
 The convention in Tiflis, with delegates from the former House of Romanov, ended in September 1917.
 The Muslim National Councils (MNC) passed a law to organize defense and devised a local control and administrative structure for Transcaucasia.
 The Council also selected a 15-member permanent executive committee, known as the Azerbaijani National Council.

-1918-1921 Armenian-Azerbaijani dispute
+1918–1921 Armenian–Azerbaijani dispute

-Through 1918-1919, Mountainous Karabakh was under the de facto administration of the local Armenian Karabakh Council, supported by the region's overwhelmingly Armenian population.
+Through 1918–1919, Mountainous Karabakh was under the de facto administration of the local Armenian Karabakh Council, supported by the region's overwhelmingly Armenian population.
 Azerbaijan tried several times to assert authority over the region.
 The British governor of Baku, Lieutenant General Thomson, appointed Dr. Khosrov bey Sultanov governor-general of Karabakh and Zangezur, intending to annex Karabakh into Azerbaijan.
 In 1919, under threat of extermination (demonstrated by the Khaibalikend massacre), the Karabakh Council agreed under duress to provisionally recognize and submit to Azerbaijani jurisdiction until its status could be decided at the Paris Peace Conference in 1919.

 Independent states, May 1918

-In May 1918 the Transcaucasian Republuc dissolved into separate states:
+In May 1918 the Transcaucasian Republic dissolved into separate states: